noobfromPitt/noobfrompitt.github.io/_posts/2020-05-22-protostar-stack7.md

 But we cannot use this method everytime.
 We might run into some bad characters (like \x00 or \x0a or \x0d) or ASLR might be enabled.
 So, we cannot use the hardcoded addresses all the time.
 We can use ret2libc like we did in stack6.
 We can also search for ROP gadgets and use them.

+There are many tools to search for such gadgets.
+We can try [ROPgadget](https://github.com/JonathanSalwan/ROPgadget) to find all unique ROPs using `ROPgadget --binary stack7`.
+It lists many unique [gadgets]({{site.url}}{{site.baseurl}}/misc/protostarStack7ROPgadgets.txt)
-As suggested, we can use `msfelfscan` to find these.
+But before that, as suggesting in the hints, lets use `msfelfscan` to find the gadgets.

 I looked for any `jmp esp` commands using `/usr/share/framework2/msfelfscan -j esp -f stack7` but couldn't find anything.
 But there are three `pop pop ret` commands